Did You Know?

 If you have questions or want more information, please email Angela Bethune, Alumni Relations Officer.

-On May 1, registration for the weekend will open online on this webpage.
-We will email you the website link.
+Registration is now open.
+If we have your email address, we will also send you the website link.
 Registration forms will be mailed to you if you have not provided us your email address.
 If you would like more information or if you would like to let us know you are coming, call our office at 306-757-7399.
 You can also email firstname.lastname@example.org.

 Enjoy our photo gallery from Homecoming 2017!